-I would like to thank my supervisor Mr. Ssekajugo Derrick for being there for me whenever I needed him and also offering his professional advice where necessary.
+I would like to thank my supervisor Mr. Ssekajugo Derrick for being there for me whenever I needed his support and also for offering his professional advice where necessary.
 On the same note, I wish to acknowledge all those who have been instrumental towards this course of study.
+My Head teacher, District officials, teachers and pupils, I'm greatly indebted to you all.